ionic-team/capacitor-plugins/google-maps/README.md

 > The Google Maps SDK currently does not support running on simulators using the new M1-based Macbooks.
 This is a [known and acknowledged issue](https://developers.google.com/maps/faq#arm-based-macs) and requires a fix from Google.
 If you are developing on a M1 Macbook, building and running on physical devices is still supported and is the recommended approach.

-> A workaround if you want to use the simulator is adding the line to your podfile in the `target 'App'` section.
+> A workaround if you want to use the simulator is adding the following line to your podfile in the `target 'App'` section:

 ```
 pod 'Google-Maps-iOS-Utils', :git => 'https://github.com/googlemaps/google-maps-ios-utils.git', :commit => '637954e5bcb2a879c11a6f2cead153a6bad5339f'